 While I have some favorites, the one medicinal herb I can’t live without is chamomile.
-Not only is it one of the most popular home remedies out there, it’s also one of the most effective herbs for all sort of ailments.
+Not only is it one of the most popular home remedies out there, but it also tops the list of the most effective herbs for all sorts of ailments.

-Everything from insomnia to stomach aches can benefit from a cup of freshly steeped tea.
-And since it’s easy to come by (you can often find the tea at your local grocery store) you never really have to worry about running out.
+Everything from insomnia to stomach aches can benefit from a cup of freshly steeped chamomile tea.
+And since it’s easy to come by (you can often find the tea at your local grocery store), you never really have to worry about running out.

-Most of us only think of chamomile as a tea used to promote sleep.
+Most of us think only of chamomile as a tea used at bedtime to promote sleep.
 But it turns out that chamomile flowers are actually one of the most popular and versatile herbs on the planet.
-For centuries, people have used chamomile for its anti-inflammatory, antioxidant and antibacterial properties.
+For centuries, people have used chamomile for its anti-inflammatory, antioxidant, and antibacterial properties [source].

-Nowadays it’s also used in everything from teas, body products and cosmetics to promote tranquility, skin health and overall wellness.
+These days, it’s also used in everything from teas, body products, and cosmetics to promote tranquility, skin health, and overall wellness.
 The list goes on and on, but here are some of the most common uses for chamomile:

-Chamomile is a mild sedative, making it great for improving sleep quality and relaxation.
-Its calming effect is thought to be attributed to apidenin, a flavonoid said to decrease anxiety and muscle tension.
+Chamomile is a mild sedative, making it great for improving sleep quality and relaxation [source].
+Its calming effect is thought to be attributed to apigenin, a flavonoid said to decrease anxiety [source] and muscle tension.

 2. Pain relief